-This paper contributes to the earlier body of literatures by determining the conditions for financial regulators' higher incentives to free ride the other countries' regulatory efforts.
+This paper contributes to the earlier body of literature by determining the conditions for financial regulators' incentives to free ride the other countries' regulatory efforts.
 We demonstrate that when financial regulatory policies are strategic substitutes with banks' monitoring costs higher than the critical level, financial regulators have strong incentives to free ride other countries' regulatory efforts.
 The economic intuition behind this finding is that the strict financial regulation with higher capital adequacy requirements imposes higher costs to the inefficient banking sectors with higher monitoring costs.
-Therefore, financial regulator has higher incentives to free ride other countries.
+Therefore, financial regulator has higher incentives to free ride other countries' regulatory efforts due to cross-border externalities.
 Our finding that the financial policy coordination mechanism can be sustained effectively among relatively homogeneous countries is consistent with the results in Dell'Ariccia and Marquez (2006), while they did not examine the condition for strategic substitutability of financial regulatory policies.

 Moreover, we demonstrate that when financial regulatory policies are strategic complements with the banking sectors' monitoring costs lower than the critical level, financial regulators do not have the incentives to free ride other countries' regulatory efforts, which was not discussed in earlier literatures.
 Nevertheless, we show that it is required to introduce the international financial policy coordination mechanism to reduce financial instability due to the multiple equilibria of regulatory regimes even if financial regulators do not have the incentives to free ride with strategic complementarity of regulatory policies.
+In addition, the comparative statics of the unique equilibrium obtained from global game type equilibrium refinement show that financial regulatory policy coordination mechanism is more sustainable between homogeneous countries with lower political influences of banking sectors.

 This paper is organized as follows.
 Section 2 introduces the model and Section 3 examines the equilibrium of international financial policy coordination when regulators have incentives to free ride other countries' regulatory efforts with strategic substitutability of regulatory policies.
-Section 4 shows that the introduction of financial policy coordination is required even if banking sectors do not have free riding incentives when regulatory policies are strategic complements, and Section 4 discusses the policy implications of the results and concludes.
+Section 4 shows that the introduction of financial policy coordination is required even if banking sectors do not have free riding incentives when regulatory policies are strategic complements, and Section 5 discusses the policy implications of the results and concludes.